-James Woudhuysen is Professor of Forecasting and Innovation at De Montfort University, Leicester.
+James Woudhuysen is Professor of Forecasting and Innovation at London South Bank University.

 James has also written extensively about a wide range of energy technologies, from the handling of nuclear waste, the liquefaction of coal, gas turbine generators and drilling for oil through to the management of power in consumer electronics.

 His book – Energise – The Future of Energy Innovation (co-authored with Joe Kaplinsky) is a widely researched analysis of the future of energy which enables readers finally to distinguish fact from fiction.

 James Woudhuysen has been published in German, Danish, Spanish, Japanese and Chinese.
 About the future, he has consulted or given keynote speeches for 50 of the world’s top corporations.